christaylorcodes/AzureKeyVaultHelper/Docs/Set-AzKeyVaultSecret.md

 Specifies the name of the key vault to which this secret belongs.
 This cmdlet constructs the FQDN of a key vault based on the name that this parameter specifies and your current environment.

-Specifies the name of the key vault to which this secret belongs.
-This cmdlet constructs the FQDN of a key vault based on the name that this parameter specifies and your current environment.

 ```yaml
 Type: String
 Parameter Sets: Default